The Groom's Still Waiting at the Altar

 "The Groom's Still Waiting at the Altar" is a song written by Bob Dylan, recorded in Los Angeles in the spring of 1981 and released in September of that year as a B-side to the single "Heart of Mine".
-It was included on the compilation albums Biograph in 1985, Bob Dylan's Greatest Hits Volume 3 in 1994 and Dylan in 2007.
+The song forms a thematic trio with Dylan's "Caribbean Wind" and "Angelina", two other prominent Shot of Love outtakes that blend complex biblical allusion, dense apocalyptic imagery, and romantic disillusionment.
+While all three are often highlighted by critics as key omissions from the original 1981 album, "The Groom's Still Waiting at the Altar" was uniquely restored to the track listing on later CD and remastered editions.
+It was also included on the compilation albums Biograph in 1985, Bob Dylan's Greatest Hits Volume 3 in 1994 and Dylan in 2007.

 Composition

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon note that the song was written during the summer of 1980, but that it "could have found its place on Highway 61 Revisited or Blonde on Blonde".
 They describe the song as "imbued with surrealism and a series of images that are unrelated to each other", but also note the influence of Biblical prophecies on the lyrics, especially an apocalyptic line about the "Curtain risin' on a new age" and a reference to the River Jordan, "beyond which lies the Promised Land of the Hebrews, led by Moses".